WeirauchLab/pathogen_ncd/web/README.md

 # test Invoke to make sure it works
 invoke -l  # or `invoke help`

-# start a local dev server using Python's http.server
+# start a local dev server and open new browser tab to the site
-invoke serve
+invoke serve --browse
 ```

 A `make.cmd` is provided for Windows which is just a rudimentary wrapper around
 `python -m invoke` that displays the `help` output by default.
 In PowerShell,
-you must invoke this as `.\make` because PowerShell.
+you must invoke this as `./make` because PowerShell.

 ## Deployment